Theo-DARONAT/ros2_humble_dev/Readme.md

 > This image takes around one hour to build.
 >
-> If you don't need it, you can comment the ros2-desktop-dev
+> If you don't need it, you can comment the ros2-desktop-dev install

 Once you build this image, you don't need to re-build it every time you want to lunch a container.